 A conditional statement is a "if-then" statement, in which it has two parts: the condition and its consequence.
 The part consequence describes the result of the condition.
 The conditional sentences can be a statement, a question, or a command.

-Conditional statements are usually accompanied by: 1) raised eyebrows during the condition or at the beginning of the condition; and 2) The condition may be preceded by the ASL term suppose or if.
+In ASL sign language, conditional statements are usually accompanied by: 1) raised eyebrows during the condition or at the beginning of the condition; and 2) The condition may be preceded by the ASL term suppose or if.

 /\If rain/\, ix-me not go-to camp.